briley-lewis/elliptical-mask/docs/demo.rst

 Reading in PNG image as a grayscale array
 """""""""""""""""""""""""""""""""""""""""
-This code snippet will read in any PNG as an array that is passable to apply_elliptical_mask, but you can use any image in the form of a 2D array.
+This code snippet will read in any PNG as an array that is passable to apply_elliptical_mask, but you can use your own image in the form of a 2D array.
 ::

         png = mpimg.imread("hltau225.png")